 The Commission oversees ADA CERP, designed to recognize providers that meet standards for continuing dental education, promote continuous quality improvement in CE, and help dental professionals meet CE requirements for re-licensure.
 At the time this report was prepared in June 2021, there were 492 ADA CERP recognized providers; this number includes 28 providers based outside the United States and Canada, and 20 providers approved through Joint Accreditation for Interprofessional Continuing Education.
 Another 102 providers were approved by state dental societies and national specialty societies through the CERP Extended Approval Process (EAP).
-The complete list of ADA CERP recognized providers is published on the Commission's website.
+The complete list of ADA CERP recognized providers website.